Beerwah railway station

-Beerwah railway station is a heritage-listed railway station on the North Coast line in Queensland, Australia.
-It serves the town of Beerwah in the Sunshine Coast Region.
-It is listed on the Sunshine Coast Region Heritage Register.
+Beerwah is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1890 and serves the Sunshine Coast town of Beerwah.
+It is a ground level station, featuring two side platforms.

 History

 Due to white-ant damage to the old building, the station underwent a major facelift with construction of a new station office, waiting shelters, bus shelters and carpark.

 Services

 Beerwah is serviced by Citytrain network services to Brisbane, Nambour and Gympie North.
 To relieve congestion on the single track North Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.